-Auto cook combination cooking
+Auto weight combination cooking

-Auto cook combination cooking lets you combination cook by simply touching one Command Pad and one Number Pad, and entering the food's weight.
+Auto weight combination cooking lets you combination cook by simply touching one Command Pad and one Number Pad, and entering the food's weight.
 There are seven cooking settings from which to choose, each preset to cook a different type of meat.
-For specific information on the settings available, see the "Auto cook combination setting chart" on page 50.
+For specific information on the settings available, see the "Auto combination setting chart" on page 60.

-- 1. Put food in the oven and close the door. - 2.
-Touch AUTO COOK.
+1. Put food in oven and close the door.

-Touch AUTO COOK, followed by a Number Pad from 1 to 7 (for food category).
+Touch AUTO WT.
+COOK, followed by a Number Pad from 1 to 7 (for food category).